3D-Circle/ejm-classes/classnotes_browser/static/classnotes_browser/md_src/English/Spies.md

 ## Chapter 6
 ### Tension
 - Introduces a darker side of Keith and Stephen's spying
-- We are concerned for Stephen as he ventures into the darkness, "Night - the almost forgotten time. p.113
+- We are concerned for Stephen as he ventures into the darkness, "Night - the almost forgotten time." p.113
 - Children can be reckless and lack foresight, this fuels the uncertainty at this point in the novel.
 - The moonlight
 	- moonlight - truth